 This guided practice is for healing and developing healthy attitudes.
 The training is to overcome limiting beliefs and traumatic experiences.
 Broken relationships with loved ones can be restored through metta.
 Troubling relations with difficult people may be eased or even alleviated.
 Loving-kindness is an attitude we use to change our perception, not to ‘fix’ others.
 By focusing our love on the person, not on their behaviour ,we learn to forgive and let go of grudges.
 Letting go of harmful looping patterns in the mind, especially hatred, gives renewal and resolution.

 Metta yoga is a mindful heart-based yoga that uses traditional asana postures.
 The aim is to generate and fill the body with loving-kindness.
 By activating awareness of the whole body in the different postures, we remain deeply internalised.
 We continuously suffuse and spread intentions of love throughout the body.
-The asana routine includes a standing-series, sitting-series, and a lying-down-series.
+The asana routine includes a standing-series, sitting-series, and a lying-down tri-dosa-series.
+Shavasana plays an important role in the practice.

-The mettayoga practice prepares the mind for deeper states of meditation by tranquillising and centring the mind.
+The mettayoga practice prepares the mind for deeper states of meditation by tranquillising and centring awareness.
 It relaxes and energises the body while maintaining awareness in the-thought-of- love.
 This unique practice of mettayoga is practiced twice daily, giving a heart-changing experience of an ancient spiritual tradition.

 The technique of developing metta-samadhi is explained during the daily meditation instruction sessions.
 Detailed instructions on developing metta bhavana (samatha-jhana) are given.
 The directions are systematic and methodical.
 This is a training in centring the mind and bringing it to one-pointedness.
 The instructions include the initial use of mantra recitation to remove distractions.
 Procedures for radiating loving-kindness to various groups and in different directions are given.
 The method for generating and maintaining the metta-nimitta or mental-concept-of-love is explained.
 The metta-nimita is the key for developing states of powerful concentration that fill the expanded mind with light and love.